 17: Transcribe Audio into Text

 Overview: People may think the only way to get extra cash is to ask for a raise from their 9-5 job.
 But if you have a computer, headphones, and an ability to type efficiently, you have everything you need to earn extra money transcribing audio into text, using services such as Crowdsurf and Rev.

 You can make $10-14 per hour, though advanced transcriptionists earn around $25 to $30 per hour.
 With this rate, you can earn $1,500 every month if you work 2.5 hours per day for less than 30 days.

 How to get started: Sign up as a transcriber or captioner an account with Rev here.
 In order to begin working for Rev, you will have to pass an exam.
 Also, take advantage of the resources Rev provides that can help you make more money, such as “Productivity Tips From a Full-Time Revver with a $500 Weekly Goal”.

 Overview: Airbnb is a unique and easy way to earn extra income, but you may have not looked into it because you don’t own a property.
 After all, how can you rent out a house that you don’t own?

-Here’s a little secret: you can host other people’s properties on Airbnb and make a side hustle income!
+Here’s a little secret: you can host other people’s properties on Airbnb as a side hustle idea and make passive income!
 You just need to know how.

 Who’s done it: In 2017, Tim Rosenthal discovered the massive potential of Airbnb.
 Today he operates 10 cash-flowing properties — enough to pay him a full time — and he enjoys teaching others how to leverage the Airbnb platform like he has — even if you don’t own a property.